Merryland International School, Shabiya 9, Musaffah – The Review

 The school is outstandingly well resourced – and in an exceptionally interesting way.
 Facilities include a fully digital campus; digital classrooms; robotics labs; “Toy” labs; language Labs; Main School Library; weather station equipped to monitor weather and environment with data loggers designed specifically for recording environmental conditions; 3D television and controller-free gaming centres for full body play and exercise; operational ambulance and fire engine for role play activities; multiple outdoor and indoor activity and play areas with an extensive array of play equipment; separate water play and sand activity areas for FS phases; themed Snow White Story Corner with water and light features; themed landscaping; dedicated KG-Primary Train library; 8 multimedia computer labs; KG ICT labs; Science labs by phase and specialism; “Brain Gym”; full-dome Planetarium with aligned astronomy and aerospace centre; multiple Mathematics labs; language labs; air conditioned indoor play areas; landmark multi-purpose 2600 square metre auditorium with a seating capacity of 2000 and large -scale professional theatre facilities including 200 capacity staging; sheltered atrium (used for sports); (fabulous) kindergarten activity area including role play centres; and an organic farm.

 Facilities are not always bells and whistles – but in terms of sheer imagination and diversity of offer, few schools match it and certainly none in the Indian school sector.
-In that context, Merryland was the first school in the UAE (and further afield) to invest in physical robots.
+In that context, Merryland International School Abu Dhabi was the first school in the UAE to invest in physical robots.
 It did so at a time when few other schools had even begun to tread water with Lego.

-As above, the major compromise is outside space, although Merryhill responds to this weakness by pulling in resources from other schools each week to the point that it is at least arguable that this does not actually matter.
-As ADEC notes, the sch0ol also makes “very” effective use of its sheltered atrium to fill in the gaps.
+As above, the major compromise is outside space, although Merryland International School responds to this weakness by pulling in resources from other schools each week to the point that it is at least arguable that this does not actually matter.
+As ADEC notes, Merryland International School Abu Dhabi also makes “very” effective use of its sheltered atrium to fill in the gaps.

 One other very telling, and hugely impressive, indicator is the exceptionally low rate of teacher turnover, consistently running at under 5%.
 This is telling for so many reasons, but stand-out is the fair inference that faculty are genuinely looked after.
 Happy teachers, in the round, play a critical role in the making of most outstanding schools not least in guaranteeing continuity in children’s education.

 If outside sports facilities are limited, this is not true internally.
-Sports facilities include a (large) indoor temperature controlled swimming pool and multipurpose facilities for basketball, volleyball, handball, badminton and table tennis.
+Sports facilities at Merryland International School Abu Dhabi include a (large) indoor temperature controlled swimming pool and multipurpose facilities for basketball, volleyball, handball, badminton and table tennis.

 ECAs are beautifully structured and named, including swimming club; a Beethoven music club; The Mace (a Chemistry club); The PI (a Mathematics club); “Thrift Planet” (a financial management club); the Merphy (its International Physics club); the Merriterati (a literary club); the Miew (an “Eco-Warrior” club); a Student Council; Merryland Cares (Philanthropy); and, extra support clubs including those concentrated on both Arabic and English (the latter paying dividends at IGCSE with 96% of children scoring an A*-C Grade – all 127 children sit for the examination)